 The studio will feel less cluttered too: BBC Studioworks, for example, has removed tables and chairs from social areas to prevent people getting too close.

 The studio will certainly feel cleaner, with all facilities stepping up hygiene procedures.
-At Nu Boyana Film Studios in Hungary, CEO Yariv Lerner says measures include disinfecting work stations, including UV light disinfection.
+At Nu Boyana Film Studios in Bulgaria, CEO Yariv Lerner says measures include disinfecting work stations, including UV light disinfection.
 The studio closed its doors on March 13th, reopening its doors to production on May 13.
 “We took the time to repair and clean the studio,” as Lerner, “as well as open up outdoor seating areas for people to socially distance.”

 “I suspect that come September we will probably be in a position to start doing shows in front of audiences.”
 Andy Waters, Dock 10